Dr S.M. Ritter (Simone)

 Associate professor - Marketing

 Simone Ritter received her doctorate from Radboud University in 2012.
 Subsequently, she was Assistant Professor and thesis- & internship coordinator of the Master’s program Behaviour Change, as well as visiting scholar at University of California, University of Barcelona, and University of Technology Sydney.
-Since 2019 she is Associate Professor at the IMR, NSM, where she founded the educational program Innoveren door Creatief Denken (Innovation trough Creative Thinking).
+Since 2019 she is Associate Professor Marketing and Innovation at the IMR, NSM, where she founded the educational program Innoveren door Creatief Denken (Innovation trough Creative Thinking).

 Ritter received a prestigious Veni grant (NWO, 2014) for her research project ‘What a Great Idea!
 Understanding and Improving the Selection of Creative Ideas’.
 Since 2020 Ritter is co-project lead on a NWO founded multi-stakeholder project on dealing with innovation and uncertainty in sustainable mobility transitions.
 Ritter has published in top tier journals and her work has been chosen by Science Magazine (2017) as one of the most provocative and influential findings.